-Tree of heaven is used for diarrhea, asthma, cramps, epilepsy, fast heart rate, gonorrhea, malaria, and tapeworms.
-It has also been used as a bitter and a tonic.
+Tree of heaven is used for diarrhea, asthma, cramps, epilepsy, fast heart rate, gonorrhea, and other conditions, but there is no good scientific evidence to support these uses.

 In manufacturing, tree of heaven is used as insecticide.

 How does it work ?

 Uses & Effectiveness

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with TREE OF HEAVEN

 Tree of heaven might slow blood clotting.
 Taking tree of heaven along with medications that also slow clotting might increase the chances of bruising and bleeding.